Exceptional Point-enhanced Rydberg Atomic Electrometers

-Rydberg atoms~\cite{Na}---atoms excited to high principal quantum numbers---possess exaggerated properties such as extreme polarizability and strong electric dipole moments, making them highly sensitive probes for electric field detection.
-Rydberg-atom-based microwave (MW) detection has emerged as a frontier and hotspot in the field of quantum precision measurement~\cite{Schlossberger2024,Zhang2024d}.
-By fundamentally departing from traditional MW sensing technologies based on classical electronics, it offers disruptive and transformative capabilities for next-generation high-performance information systems.
-Over the past decade, Rydberg atomic electrometry has seen substantial advances in both principle and performance~\cite{Yuan2023a,Liu2023d,Artusio-Glimpse2022,Fancher2021}.
-Early experiments utilized electromagnetically induced transparency (EIT) in conjunction with the Autler-Townes (AT) effect to perform high-precision measurements of weak MW electric fields~\cite{Holloway2014,Gordon2010,Sedlacek2012b,Sedlacek2013}.
-Building on this foundation, major developments such as superheterodyne detection~\cite{10.1063/1.5088821,Gordon2019,Jing2020a} and many-body enhancement via phase transitions~\cite{Ding2022,Wu2024} have significantly improved sensitivity and extended functionality.
-Among these methods, EIT remains the most widely employed technique for measuring AT-induced energy level splitting in Rydberg atoms~\cite{Holloway2014,Gordon2010,Sedlacek2012b,Sedlacek2013,Sedlacek2012b,Cai2022,Mohapatra2008,Mohapatra2007}.
-In a typical ladder-type EIT configuration, the application of a radio-frequency (RF) electric field drives transitions between neighboring Rydberg states, resulting in AT splitting in the transmission spectrum.
-The magnitude of this splitting, $\Delta f$, is directly proportional to the strength of the RF electric field $E$ and is given by (with Planck’s constant $\hbar=1$ for simplicity):
+Rydberg atoms~\cite{Na}---atoms excited to high principal quantum numbers---possess exaggerated properties such as large electric dipole moments, making them highly sensitive probes for electric field detection.
+Rydberg-atom-based microwave (MW) detection has emerged as a frontier in quantum precision measurement~\cite{Degen2017}, offering transformative capabilities that depart fundamentally from classical electronics.
+Over the past decade, Rydberg electrometry has achieved major progress in both principle and performance~\cite{Schlossberger2024,Zhang2024d,Yuan2023a,Liu2023d,Artusio-Glimpse2022,Fancher2021}.
+Early work employed electromagnetically induced transparency (EIT) and Autler-Townes (AT) splitting to detect weak MW fields with high precision~\cite{Holloway2014,Gordon2010,Sedlacek2012b,Sedlacek2013}.
+Based on this foundation, methods such as superheterodyne detection~\cite{10.1063/1.5088821,Gordon2019,Jing2020a} and many-body enhancement through phase transitions~\cite{Ding2022,Wu2024} have significantly improved sensitivity.